Ethical Conduct for Research Involving Humans Policy

 - Commitment to ethics and willingness to expand knowledge;

-- Regular attendance at meetings and able to contribute to sound decisions;
+- Regular attendance at meetings (virtually or in person) and ability to contribute to sound decisions;

 - Adherence to ethical practice in research;

-Members of the REB will be nominated by the vice-president, Academic and appointed by the president for a period of two years, renewable with staggered appointments of no more than one-third being replaced each year to maintain continuity.
+Members of the REB will be nominated by the Senior Vice-President, Academic and appointed by the President for a period of two years, renewable with staggered appointments of no more than one-third being replaced each year to maintain continuity.

-New members will receive orientation and training on ethics review including: principles; policies; legal and regulatory requirements to understand their role and responsibility on the REB.
+To understand their REB roles and responsibilities, new members will receive orientation and training on ethics review, including: principles; policies; legal and regulatory requirements.
 The REB will determine areas for improvement and schedule periodic educational opportunities as required.

-The Chair of the REB shall be appointed by the VP Academic for two years, renewable.
+The Chair of the REB shall be appointed by the Senior Vice-President Academic for two years, renewable.

-Meetings will be held at least three times per year and as required to review research applications.
-REBs shall normally meet face-to-face to review proposed research that is not assigned to delegated review, for adequate discussion and decision-making.
+Meetings will be held monthly, as required, to carry out a full review of research applications.
+The REB shall normally meet to review proposed research that is not assigned to delegated review, for adequate discussion and decision-making.

 The Chair will provide leadership for the REB, call and preside over meetings, oversee the minutes and monitor all decisions, dissents and reasons.
-A schedule of regularly scheduled meetings will be made publicly available.
+A schedule of regularly scheduled meetings will be made publicly available (e.g. website).

 Members of the REB must disclose any real or apparent conflict of interest regarding a proposal under review.
-They may explain the conflict of interest and offer evidence to the REB and the proposer of the research who has the right to hear the evidence and offer a rebuttal.
-The REB member may not be present for the discussion where there is the perception she/he has a vested interest and she/he may not participate in the decision process.
+They may explain the conflict of interest and offer evidence to the REB and the proposer of the research who has the right to hear the evidence and offer rebuttal.
+The REB member may not be present for the discussion where there is a perception they have a vested interest, and they may not participate in the decision process.